semmypurewal/BeginningJavaScript/04-conditionals/readme.md

      isLeapYear(2000);
      //=> true

+It should also throw an error if the input is not a number.

+     isLeapYear("hello");
+     //=> THAT'S NOT A NUMBER!

 3. Write a function that accepts three strings and input, and returns the one that would come earliest in the dictionary.